- Renovation of building exterior

-St. Timothy Community Church in Gary, Indiana, stands at the corner of 25th and Grant, a beacon of hope and light in a neighborhood that’s marred by economic hardship and gang violence.
+St. Timothy Community Church in Gary, Indiana, stands as a beacon of hope and light in a neighborhood that’s marred by economic hardship and gang violence.
 Although the church’s exterior design and location create an inviting presence in the community, church leaders wanted the building’s interior to convey this same sense of welcome for all ages.

 Unfortunately, St. Timothy’s previous renovation with a different builder in 2000 was coming apart at the seams.
 The sanctuary and community center had been built on slag, a waste product created during ore refinement and left behind by the old steel mills.
 As the slag mixed with ground water, over time it caused the floor in the sanctuary and community center to buckle.
 As the floor pushed up, the walls pushed out, doors were no longer square, and the ceiling tiles fell out of their holders.

 “St. Timothy’s plays a pivotal role in the community,” says Jed Davis, Aspen’s project developer.
-“We needed to fix their foundation problems, but we also wanted to understand what their ministry needs were so that we could be sure to build space that advanced the church’s mission to be a ‘beacon on 25th.’”
+“We needed to fix their foundation problems, but we also wanted to understand what their ministry needs were so that we could be sure to build space that advanced the church’s mission to be a beacon.

 During Aspen’s Discovery process with St. Timothy’s, the congregation voiced the need for the church to address the gap between children’s and adult ministry.
 With a thriving catering operation and a large banquet hall, the adults had plenty of space to gather.
 The youth and teens, however, had no place to call their own.